camunda/camunda-tf-eks-module/.github/actions/eks-manage-cluster/README.md

 ## Description

 This GitHub Action automates the deployment of an EKS (Amazon Elastic Kubernetes Service) cluster using Terraform.
-This action will also install Terraform, awscli, and kubectl.
-The kube context will be set on the created cluster.

 ## Inputs